 POETRY CHAPBOOK SUBMISSIONS ARE TEMPORARILY CLOSED UNTIL WE HAVE PUBLISHED ALL THE MANUSCRIPTS WE HAVE ALREADY ACCEPTED.
 Photography chapbook submissions remain open, and are highly encouraged.
 Please see further guidelines below.

 1 – Please send a manuscript with a title page, table of contents, 16-36 photographs with titles (embed no more than one photograph per page), acknowledgments, and photographer’s biography.
 Additionally, please accompany each photograph with some text or context – this can be notes on where / when the photograph was taken, its significance in the series, or something else.
 (We are open to other text possibilities, including hybrid Poetry / Photography chapbooks.)
 If the photographs are part of a series, please include a brief introduction to the series (one to five paragraphs) in your email cover letter.

 2 – When your manuscript is received, we will review it and, if we feel it would be a good fit for the Praxis digital chapbook series, we will contact you and let you know which of the submitted photographs we would be interested in including in a chapbook.
 At that time, we will ask you to send the photographs we’d like to include as individual JPGs; it is not necessary to send the JPG files as part of the original submission, but do have them available upon request.

 3 – If we decline your manuscript, we will advise you by email.
-We may also, at our discretion, offer to publish one or more of the pieces as cover art for upcoming offerings in our Photography Chapbook series.
+We may also, at our discretion, offer to publish one or more of the pieces as cover art for upcoming offerings in our Poetry Chapbook series.